Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 To summarize the study, men with elevated levels of DFI (>30%) had only a 3% pregnancy rate with IUI compared with 23.7% of men whose DFI was 30% or less.
 The line graph shows the odds of pregnancy depending on DFI, with “OR” meaning odds ratio.
 A man with an OR of 0.5 has half the chance (50%) of establishing a pregnancy compared to someone with an OR of 1.0.
 It can be seen that the odds of establishing a pregnancy with IUI were still fairly good up to around a DFI of 20-25%, after which they dropped considerably.
 Flaws with this study include that fact that the patient population was again quite small (by the standards of clinical testing) and again, no major steps were taken to try and improve each man’s DFI prior to IUI treatment.

 Conclusion: There is evidence that high sperm DFI has the potential to significantly impact IUI outcomes in a negative manner.
-However, most clinicians at this point in time do not rely on one relatively small study from roughly a decade and a half ago to recommend that patients skip straight to IVF/ICSI if their sperm DFI is elevated.
+However, most clinicians at this point in time do not rely on one relatively small study from almost two decades ago to recommend that patients skip straight to IVF/ICSI if their sperm DFI is elevated.
 What is clearly needed are larger trials evaluating the impact of sperm DFI (after optimization) on IUI outcomes.
 However, men with good total motile sperm counts but persistently elevated DFI levels and who have failed 1-2 cycles of IUI may want to consider moving on to IVF/ICSI earlier rather than trying the typically recommended 3-4 cycles of IUI.

 IVF/ICSI